juniorsundarCasual/TGT/vault/volume-5.chapter-368.md

 After a quick five-minute break, the debate was resumed.
 This time, Casey stepped forward and took the podium.

 "Building upon our initial stance, Definition 1 is all about finding a common denominator among diverse magical abilities.
 We know that mana behaves differently based on its application.
-Therefore, mana is best defined as per its use cases - the actions that go into using it.
+Therefore, mana is best defined as per its use cases.
 This may include the spells, the conditions within which the spells are cast, and also the state of the caster.
 These are just a few factors that influence how mana behaves in a given situation.
 By ensuring that the pipeline through which the mana is being applied remains consistent, we are ensuring that the understanding of mana and a single Mana Unit remains consistent regardless of who the caster is or the conditions under which the spell is being cast.
 We believe that it is this surety that makes Definition 1 superior."

 Sect Leader Larks walked on stage and gestured towards Luce for the cross-examination.